 Habitat loss from wind farm developments is mainly associated with the construction of access roads, the turbine footprint itself, the electrical transmission infrastructure and the Battery Energy Storage Facility.
+Consequently, the proportion of habitat loss relative to the overall project area is typically small, compared to other developments (e.g. solar farms).
 However, the turbine field is relatively large (n=55) with difficult access in steep, largely pristine terrain which, without mitigation and avoidance has the potential to result in a significant impact for range-restricted or threatened grassland species.
 At Kromhof WEF the most susceptible in this regard are the Threatened high-altitude grassland species currently occupying the area such as Rudd's Lark, Denham's Bustard, Yellow-breasted Pipit and Southern Bald Ibis.
 All three species, show a high degree of habitat specialisation tending to be restricted to small patches of more intact, high rainfall, plateau grassland.
 The occurrence of these species is patchily distributed throughout the region.
 Consequently, an effort was made to identify "hotpots" or core habitat areas for these species through a combination of kernel density distribution modelling, slope analysis and visual delineation using satellite imagery.
 In total four core habitats were identified and mapped within the VWC (Figure 5-1).
 Even relatively small habitat losses or alterations in these areas could have a significant impact on these highly range restricted and rare habitat specialists.
 One of these core habitat areas overlaps a large portion of the southern portion of the Kromhof WEF.
-Another potential impact is the possible degradation of wetland integrity for threatened wetland species through sedimentation from road and turbine construction.
 The consequence of this impact is highest in this area (see Figure 5-1).
-The pre-mitigation impact is therefore anticipated to be of High significance.
+The premitigation impact is therefore anticipated to be of High significance.

-Table 6-1 Scoping-level, pre-mitigation impact significance rating for loss or alteration of habitat.
+Table 6-1Scoping-level, pre-mitigation impact significance rating for loss or alteration of habitat.